Stars with cool names

 As seen from middle latitudes in the Southern Hemisphere – for example, in Australia – Libra’s stars shine close to overhead as darkness falls at this time of year.

-Antares, Zubenelgenubi and Spica are called zodiacal stars, because they reside so close to the ecliptic.
-The ecliptic marks the sun’s annual pathway in front of the backdrop stars.
-If you could see the stars during the daytime, you’d see the sun pairing up with Spica in middle October, Zubenelgenubi on or near November 7 and Antares on or near December 1.
+Antares, Zubenelgenubi and Spica are stars of the Zodiac, or legendary Pathway of Animals that resides in our sky.
+This band around our sky marks the sun’s annual pathway in front of the backdrop stars.
+Nowadays, astronomers are more likely to speak of the ecliptic, which is more or less the same thing; the ecliptic is defined differently, as the plane of Earth’s orbit around the sun.
+Zodiac and ecliptic both mean a band around the sky, in front of which the sun travels throughout the year.
+If you could see stars during the daytime, you’d see the stars of the Zodiac.
+The sun sweeps near these stars, pairing up with Spica in middle October, Zubenelgenubi on or near November 7 and Antares on or near December 1.